ibm-cloud-docs/virtual-servers/vsi_deploy.md

 2. In GitLab, click the **Profile icon** and then click **Settings**.
 3. Click **Account** and copy the username and replace the `GIT_USER` value.
 4. Click **Access Tokens**.
-5. Give your token an appropraite name, select a scope, and click **Create Personal Access Token**.
+5. Give your token an appropriate name, select a scope, and click **Create Personal Access Token**.
 6. Click **Copy** from the `Your New Personal Access Token` field, and replace the value of the `GIT_PASSWORD` in the toolchain properties.

 The Terraform state is stored in a branch that is called `terraform`, and doesn't trigger the pipeline to run if it was changed.